Particular/docs.particular.net/tutorials/nservicebus-101/lesson-5/tutorial.md

 In this lesson, we explored different causes for exceptions and how NServiceBus makes those much easier to deal with by introducing automatic retries and message replay to make many transient and semi-transient exceptions just go away, and provide tools to deal with poison messages, all without our users noticing anything but perhaps a slight processing delay.
 This is a capability that will enable you to create truly resilient, self-healing systems that can keep running in the face of partial failure.

-Congratulations!
 You've completed the last lesson in NServiceBus 101: Messaging Basics.
-You may have noticed in this course there was a lot of code duplication.
-We also ignored some messaging best practices in the name of keeping the examples simple.
-In the next course, we'll explore how you would use NServiceBus in a real-life system.
-We'll remove the code duplication and make everything more [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), discuss best practices for creating and managing large NServiceBus systems, delve into web applications, and more.

 The next course isn't ready yet, but you can [sign up to receive updates](https://particular.net/s/new-course-signup) when we release additional courses.